Pressure Induced 18 K Superconductivity and Two Superconducting Phases in CuIr2S4

-The overall phase diagram is remarkably rich, featuring multiple structural phases and two superconducting regimes that highlight strong coupling between lattice and electronic degrees of freedom.
+Importantly, the evolution between these two superconducting regimes is continuous rather than abrupt.
+As pressure increases across the coexistence region, the higher-$T_c$ part of the resistive transition associated with SC-I gradually weakens, while the lower-$T_c$ part associated with SC-II grows, producing a two-step transition that evolves into a single zero-resistance transition at the highest pressures [Figs.~1d–e, 2d–e, 4e].
+The closely similar current and field dependences observed in the two regimes, together with this continuous evolution of $T_c$ and the eventual zero resistance, strongly indicate that SC-I and SC-II are two superconducting phases of pressurized CuIr$_2$S$_4$ that originate from the same underlying electronic system, rather than from an impurity phase or a separate antiferromagnetic state.

+It is instructive to compare this pressure-tuned superconductivity in CuIr$_2$S$_4$ with Zn-doped CuIr$_2$S$_4$ and with the conventional spinel superconductor CuRh$_2$Se$_4$.
+Additionally, Zn doping in CuIr$_2$S$_4$ partially suppresses the MIT and induces superconductivity, albeit with relatively low $T_c$ values (2–3 K).
+However, the Zn-doped phase retains the cubic spinel structure, suggesting a more conventional pairing mechanism similar to CuRh$_2$Se$_4$.
+In contrast, the high-pressure superconductivity reported here (up to 18 K) emerges in a distinct orthorhombic structure (Phase~IV) and exhibits a dome-shaped, non-monotonic $T_c$ evolution.
+This comparison suggests that high pressure accesses a different, likely unconventional superconducting state driven by the interplay between frustration relief and lattice distortion, rather than the conventional pairing observed in the chemically disordered cubic phase.

+The overall phase diagram thus highlights an intimate interplay between structural transitions, relief of frustration, and the emergence of two superconducting regimes, rather than a single universal mechanism.
 Superconductivity (SC‑I) first appears only after the lattice departs the cubic Phase~I and enters Phase~IV, emphasizing the crucial role of structure in enabling high-$T_c$ pairing.
 At ambient conditions CuIr$_2$S$_4$ is a dimerized insulator with Ir$^{4+}$–Ir$^{4+}$ spin-singlet dimers on the geometrically frustrated pyrochlore $B$‑sublattice.
 Under pressure, our X‑ray diffraction shows that dimer order destabilizes concomitantly with a structural transition from triclinic to orthorhombic symmetry, supporting a scenario in which pressure relieves frustration‑induced localization and enables itinerant pairing, consistent with predictions for spinels under compression~\cite{Radaelli2005Orbital,khomskii2005orbitally,efthimiopoulos2016structural}.

 Within the superconducting state, we observe a large upper critical field $\mu_0 H_{c2}(0)\!\approx\!55$~T at a representative pressure where $T_c\!=\!11.8$~K. This exceeds the Clogston–Chandrasekhar (Pauli) paramagnetic limit $H_P\!\approx\!1.84\,T_c\!\approx\!21.7$~T by a factor of $\sim\!2.53$, and implies a short coherence length $\xi(0)\!=\!\sqrt{\Phi_0/(2\pi \mu_0 H_{c2}(0))}\!\approx\!2.45$~nm.
 Such a strong Pauli‑limit exceedance points to prominent spin–orbit scattering, strong coupling, multiband effects, and/or proximity to quantum criticality; $T_c(P)$ alone does not fix the mechanism.